Art Hanes

-Arthur J. Hanes (October 19, 1916 – May 8, 1997) served as mayor of Birmingham, Alabama, between 1961 and 1963, a tumultuous time that saw the city become a focal point in the burgeoning Civil Rights Movement during the Birmingham campaign.
+Arthur J. Hanes (October 19, 1916 – May 8, 1997) was mayor of Birmingham, Alabama, between 1961 and 1963, a tumultuous time that saw the city become a focal point in the burgeoning Civil Rights Movement during the Birmingham campaign.
 Hanes, who served just one term as mayor, was part of a three-man commission that ran the city, a trio which included police commissioner Eugene (Bull) Connor.
-Hanes would also serve as legal counsel for defendants in two important murder cases connected to the civil rights movement.
+Hanes was legal counsel for defendants in two important murder cases connected to the civil rights movement.

 Early years

 Hanes graduated from Birmingham-Southern College, playing on both the baseball and football squads, before then earning a law degree from the University of Alabama.
 He then became an FBI agent moving on to serve as head of security at Birmingham's Hayes Aircraft in 1951.